Lornah-wiky2/h1-first-homework/nasirumbi ass1.md

-#Cyber Kill Chain
+# Cyber Kill Chain

 The kill chain model is a cybersecurity framework that outlines the seven stages of a cyberattack: reconnaissance, weaponization, delivery, exploitation, installation, command and control (C2), and actions on objectives.
 This intelligence-driven approach emphasizes proactive defense by understanding and disrupting an attacker's activities at any stage, rather than simply reacting to compromises.
 The model proposes that interrupting even one phase can block an entire attack, providing defenders with multiple opportunities to counter threats.
 By aligning defensive capabilities with each stage of the kill chain and utilizing various indicators (atomic, computed, and behavioral), organizations can enhance their security posture and challenge the notion that attackers inherently have an advantage in cybersecurity.
-#Reference Hutchins et al 2011: Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains
+Reference Hutchins et al 2011: Intelligence-Driven Computer Network Defense Informed by Analysis of Adversary Campaigns and Intrusion Kill Chains

-#MITRE ATT&CK Framework
+# MITRE ATT&CK Framework

 The MITRE ATT&CK Framework is a comprehensive knowledge base that catalogs adversary tactics, techniques, and procedures (TTPs) used in cyberattacks.
  It serves as a globally accessible resource for cybersecurity professionals, providing a common language and structure for understanding and describing cyber threats.
 The framework is organized into a matrix of tactics (representing the "why" or objectives of an attack) and techniques (detailing the "how" or methods used to achieve those objectives).
 This structure allows organizations to assess their security posture, identify gaps in their defenses, and develop more effective threat detection and response strategies.
-By offering detailed information on known adversary behaviors, MITRE ATT&CK enables security teams to prioritize their efforts, improve threat intelligence, and enhance overall cybersecurity resilience.
+MITRE ATT&CK enables security teams to prioritize their efforts, improve threat intelligence, and enhance cybersecurity resilience by offering detailed information on known adversary behaviors.
-#Reference: MITRE.
+Reference: MITRE.
 (2024).
 MITRE ATT&CK®.
 Retrieved October 28, 2024, from https://attack.mitre.org/

-##How would you compare the Cyber Kill Chain and ATT&CK Enterprise matrix?
+## How would you compare the Cyber Kill Chain and ATT&CK Enterprise matrix?
 Who do you think could benefit from these models?

 The Cyber Kill Chain and MITRE ATT&CK Enterprise matrix are both valuable frameworks in cybersecurity, but they differ in their approach and level of detail.
 The Cyber Kill Chain presents a linear, seven-stage model of cyberattacks, providing a high-level overview of the attack process.
 In contrast, the ATT&CK Enterprise matrix offers a more complex  approach, with 14 tactics and different techniques and sub-techniques, covering a wide range of adversary behaviors